-Republic of Cabo Verde Total Area: 4 033 sq km Coastline: 965 km Population: 538 535 (July 2014 est.) GDP: USD 2.222 billion (2013 est.)
+Republic of Cabo Verde Area: 4 033 sq km Coastline: 965 km

-The Cabo Verde archipelago is one of the best sites for the generation of wind power since it is located in the northeast trade winds belt.
+Population: 538 535 (July 2014 est.) GDP: USD 3,389 billion (2014 est.) The Cabo Verde archipelago is one of the best sites for wind power generation since it is located in the northeast trade winds belt.
 Wind power was first deployed here in 1994.
-The government set a target to generate 50% of its energy from renewable energy (RE) sources by 2020 and ultimately, 100%.
+The government set a target to generate 50% of its energy from renewable energy sources by 2020 and ultimately, 100%.
 This was due to:

-- The islands' heavy reliance on expensive and imported diesel (which • is not environmentally friendly).
+- The islands' heavy reliance on expensive and imported diesel (which is not environmentally friendly).

-- The high price of transporting fuel. ٠
+- The high price of transporting fuel.

-- The unreliable electricity supply. ٠
+- The unreliable electricity supply.